handmade business holiday seasons tips

 That is all going to happen through my unSLUMP guide, my simple 5 step process for getting you to the holidays through the summer.

 The benefits of utilizing the unSLUMP

 1. Get fully prepped for your best and most profitable holiday season yet.
 No stone un-turned.
 Learn from my wins and losses over the past 7 years.

-2. Have positive focus in the summer because it can be really, really stressful.
-There can be a lot of negative feelings and emotions for sellers in the summertime, because things do tend to slow down a lot.
+2. Have a positive focus in the summer because it can be really, really stressful.
+There can be a lot of negative feelings and emotions for sellers in the summertime because things do tend to slow down a lot.
 I know, intimately, how difficult it is, and how stressful it is to feel like your business is just shriveling up in the summertime.

 On the flip side, I also know how daunting it is when things do start to pick up again and you’re not prepared for it.
-I know how annoying it is to be like, “I had so much time three months ago that I could have used better to prepare for this now, so that I could do more now, when it matters, when there is a profitable opportunity.”
-I know how bad that feels, to be sitting in a space where there are opportunities that you can’t take advantage of because you just don’t have the capacity, because you didn’t prepare for it.
+I know how annoying it is to be like, “I had so much time three months ago that I could have used better to prepare for this now so that I could do more now, when it matters when there is a profitable opportunity.”
+I know how bad that feels, to be sitting in a space where there are opportunities that you can’t take advantage of because you just don’t have the capacity because you didn’t prepare for it.

-Eventually I figured it out.
+Eventually, I figured it out.

 have a stress-free holiday season with my unslump guide